dafny-lang/dafny/docs/_includes/Types.md

 `D(Pos)` is used (automatically) to establish the co-predicate.

 #### 18.3.5.2.
-Colemmas
+Colemmas {#sec-colemmas}
-As we just showed, with help of the `D` axiom we can now prove a co-predicate by inductively proving that the corresponding prefix predicate holds for all prefix lengths `k` .
+As we just showed, with help of the `D` axiom we can now prove a co-predicate by inductively proving that the corresponding prefix predicate holds for all prefix lengths `k`.
 In this section, we introduce _co-lemma_ declarations, which bring about two benefits.
-The first benefit is that co-lemmas are syntactic sugar and reduce the tedium of having to write explicit quantifications over `k` .
+The first benefit is that co-lemmas are syntactic sugar and reduce the tedium of having to write explicit quantifications over `k`.
 The second benefit is that, in simple cases, the bodies of co-lemmas can be understood as co-inductive proofs directly.
 As an example consider the following co-lemma.